Redemption (1930 film): Cast

-Production notes
+Production

 Director Fred Niblo began production on Redemption on February 25, 1929, almost 14 months before the film's release in early April 1930.
 Initially, according to the widely read trade paper The Film Daily, Niblo intended to do two versions of the film.
 The paper reports in its March 4, 1929 issue that he "will make [a] silent version of Redemption, first, after which a talker version will be made."
 It also announces, "The film stars John Gilbert, marking the M-G-M star's first appearance in a talker."
 Exhibitors Herald-World also informed theater owners that work on the silent version had already started the last week in February.

 News updates in trade publications document that filming on the production stretched from March to late-June 1929.
 That length of time suggests that Niblo was working on both silent and sound versions, but at some point during that period MGM canceled the former and committed to only completing a talkie.

 Despite several months of filming, editing, and readjusting recorded dialogue, MGM remained dissatisfied with the results.
 The studio even enlisted Lionel Barrymore to redirect some scenes as part of a "salvage attempt".
 Nevertheless, while the film was set for release either in the late summer or early autumn in 1929, it was instead "shelved after failing to impress studio executives".

 Release

 By February 1930, a full year after production started on the film, studio personnel and other Hollywood insiders, including reporters and writers for trade publications and popular fan magazines, were aware that MGM executives clearly had problems with the overall quality of Redemption and had postponed the film's release until well after the premiere of His Glorious Night, Gilbert's second screen project with recorded dialogue.
 His Glorious Night opened on September 28, 1929, six months before the release of Redemption.
 The February issue of Photoplay includes a feature article by Katherine Albert titled "Is Jack Gilbert Through?"
 In her article, Albert speculates why Redemption, which she refers to as a "sorry affair", was "temporarily shelved" and still not released by early 1930.
-She contends that recording problems with Gilbert's "highpitched, tense” voice and the star's rattled nerves in the presence of "the little talking device" as two reasons for the delayed release of Redemption.
+She contends that recording problems with Gilbert's "high-pitched, tense” voice and the star's rattled nerves in the presence of "the little talking device" as two reasons for the delayed release of Redemption.
 She asks, "Will it ever be released?"